 We all know the importance of IT within business these days.
 To remain successful the majority of companies will need to modernise their IT infrastructure over the coming years.
 VMware is used by most enterprises to help them evolve digitally.
 As more companies virtualize their IT infrastructures and move to the cloud, VMware certifications will be in even higher demand.
 Corporate companies rely on VMware certified professionals to support their business, so investing in training now is a wise choice.

-It’s estimated that by the end of 2019, around 70% of companies undertaking data center transformation will face a shortage of people with the ability to translate business needs into effective IT investments and operations plans.
+It's estimated that around 70% of companies undertaking data center transformation face a shortage of people with the ability to translate business needs into effective IT investments and operations plans.
 The majority of successful business and project milestones are met by well-trained cloud migration teams.
 With VMware certification, you’ll have the complete skills a business needs to increase the success rates and ROI of their evolving projects, increasing your value to the business, and improving your earning power.
 Being a VMware certified professional can also improve your productivity and help you provide a higher level of customer service.